Details: Bonus available based upon office performance

 Greenpeace is a global, independent campaigning organization that uses peaceful protest and creative communication to expose global environmental problems and promote solutions that are essential to a green and peaceful future.
 For over fifty years, Greenpeace has fought to save the planet from the threat of global warming, destruction of ancient forests, deterioration of our oceans, and nuclear disaster.
 Greenpeace does not accept funds from any corporations or government entities.

 Greenpeace USA’s Frontline team is the public face of Greenpeace.
-The Frontline program’s objective is to increase the financial strength and political clout of Greenpeace by recruiting dues paying members and mobilizing them to support Greenpeace, while providing hard hitting grassroots results across the country for priority Greenpeace campaigns.
+The Frontline program’s objective is to increase the financial strength of Greenpeace by recruiting dues paying members and mobilizing them to support Greenpeace, while providing hard hitting grassroots results across the country for priority Greenpeace campaigns.
+In San Diego, we operate both a street and door-to-door canvass.

-The Street City Coordinator is an exempt, full time, benefits eligible position based in the Greenpeace New York City office and will report directly to the Senior City Coordinator.
+The Hybrid City Coordinator is an exempt, full time, benefits eligible position based in the Greenpeace San Diego, CA office and will report directly to the Hybrid Senior City Coordinator.
 The annual salary is $50,440.00 plus benefits and monthly bonus.

 Performance: Ensure that new member and financial goals are achieved by meeting the following objectives:

-- Personal Fundraising – expectation is to be canvassing a minimum of 3 shifts per week
+- Personal Fundraising – Each member of the coordinating team should be canvassing a minimum of 3 shifts per week

 - Ensure that all team members have adequate support, training and resources to achieve the team goal